 Practice your plans with your contact—it’ll save time and grief in an actual emergency.
 It won’t help anyone if your Great Dane’s travel kennel won’t fit in their tiny Chevy Aveo!

 This is a lot to do on your end, and a lot to ask of your contact/s.
 In the best case scenario, however, they’ll be acting as YOUR back-up emergency contact, also, and you’ll both then be in a position to care for each others’ animals and property in a serious emergency.
 Remember–these are family members, not just ‘pets’ or ‘animals’.
 We are their Guardians, and they rely on us for care, love, and good health.

 Take the time to first familiarize yourself with the various methods of first aid and emergency care your pets and home might require.
 Then methodically start putting together a basic human AND pet first aid kit (even a small kit is better than none) and your disaster preparedness plan.
 Taking steps now to learn and prepare can save lives!

 Severe Weather Emergencies

-These are primarily significant, hazardous weather events such as: storms and floods, fires, hurricanes, tornadoes, and resulting massive power outages or grid failure.
-You will entrust BatCo to use best judgment in caring for your pets(s) and home if we are servicing your pet(s) at the time of inclement or severe weather.
+These are primarily significant, hazardous weather events such as: blizzards/snowstorms, earthquakes, rainstorms and floods, fires, hurricanes, tornadoes, and massive power outages or grid failure.
+You can trust BatCo to use best judgment in caring for your pets(s) and home if we are servicing your pet(s) at the time of inclement or severe weather.
 BatCo will try to carry out your instructions to the best of our ability.